-- Tattoos, as well as personal tastes, fade over time, so the worst thing about paying for a tattoo you no longer like or want, is having to pay again for a laser tattoo removal procedure, which can take several weeks or longer, and could be just as painful as having the original tattoo.
+Tattoos, as well as personal tastes, fade over time, so the worst thing about paying for a tattoo you no longer like or want, is having to pay again for a laser tattoo removal procedure, which can take several weeks or longer, and could be just as painful as having the original tattoo.
 Deciding to replace an unwanted tattoo could leave you with an ugly or weird-coloured scar.
 For these reasons, it might make more sense to cover the old tattoo with a new, more attractive tattoo.

 - Rehabilitated prisoners, who thought it was cool to have homemade prison tattoos while inside, now regret them.
 Most, try to keep them covered.
 Others have had them covered up with modern and traditional tattoos.

 - Face (portrait) tattoo will end up ageing along with you as you age.
 As your body starts to sag and crease/wrinkle, so will the tattoo!
 So, think about where you position your tattoos!

-- Having tattoos before body-building will do two things, make your smaller tattoos larger, and distort the ones you already have.
-Not look good if they are faces of loved ones!
+- Having tattoos before body-building will do two things, make your smaller tattoos larger, and distort the ones you already have, especially if they are faces of loved ones!

 - Ink safety: some inks contain pigments used in printers and car paints.
 The FDA has not approved certain pigments for injection into the skin for cosmetic purposes.
 The FDA has alerted consumers, tattoo artists, and retailers of the potential dangers.